Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 #### Question 10.
 Which is famous jewellery brand who created the exquisite Padmaavat jewellery for the epic bollowood film Padmaavat?
 - ✨ Answer: Tanishq
+#### Question 11.
+Which Tata company become the first listed Indian IT company to reach the $100 billion market capitalisation mark in 2018?
+- ✨ Answer: Tata Consultancy Services